 What Not to Drink with Ginger

 We recommend never drinking an Indian Pale Ale with Ginger.
-This hoppy beer can end up tasting like soap when paired with ginger deserts.
+This hoppy beer can end up tasting like soap when paired with ginger desserts.